Browsing Category

 So, I arrived in Doha at around 6am.
 You get a visa on arrival, and the taxi to the hotel took only ten minutes.
 The hotel, The Royal Riviera is simple but perfectly fine for a short stay, and does have a cute rooftop pool and free breakfast.

-I dumped by bags, and by 9 am, was heading off into the desert.
+I dumped my bags, and by 9 am, was heading off into the desert.
 I booked a tour in advance because I had always wanted to explore the desert, and there is one just a couple of hours outside the city.
 I chose the company Falcon Tours and found them very professional.
 They picked me up around 9 am, in a giant Land Cruiser.
 We drove for about an hour, till we got to a place on the outskirts of the desert, a sort of tented camp.
 There were camels, falcons, and we could buy hot tea.
 Holding a falcon was interesting.
 They are so heavy!

 From there it was straight into the desert.
 They deflated the tyres slightly and we were driving right on the sand, up and down the dunes, sometimes sideways, sometimes backwards.
 It was incredibly exhilarating, to say the least!
 We made a couple of stops to admire the view, see the inland sea, and also try dune boarding.
 It was fun whizzing down the dunes on a board!